Grand Lodge of Maine Home

 Mystery cults - ancient religious groups joined by particular beliefs and ceremonies concerning life, death and immortality.

-Miracle or Morality Plays - plays or short dramas put on by the church to teach particular religious beliefs and moral actions.
+Miracle or Morality Plays – plays or short dramas put on to teach particular religious beliefs and moral actions.
 These were used when most of the people could not read the Bible

 Inspiration - that which gives one a feeling of well-being, new understanding and the will to live in a particular way.